 Learn more about the course in this short film:

 At the University of Reading, Museum Studies forms part of two undergraduate degrees: BA Museum Studies and Archaeology, or BA Museum and Classical Studies.

 Our Museum Studies degrees teach the core skills of curatorship and explore how museums engage with their audiences.
 Over the course of three years, you will learn to think and research like a museum professional and gain a comprehensive understanding of the different processes involved in running a museum.

-You will gain hands-on experience of working with museum objects alongside professional curators, conservationists and archivists from the University’s Museums and Special Collections Service.
-You willll be encouraged to research the environment that artefacts are displayed in, how objects are cared for and understood, and the meanings that they hold for different audiences.
+You will gain hands-on experience of working with museum objects alongside professional curators, conservators, archivists, and learning and engagement specialists from the University’s Museums and Special Collections Service.
+You will be encouraged to research the environment that artefacts are displayed in, how objects are cared for and understood, and the meanings that they hold for different audiences.